oguimbal/jcool-docs/_coverpage.md

 > Contact your opponents, make your mediations easier.

-- A modern API to automate your disputes resolution via [justice.cool](https://justice.cool)
+- A modern API to facilitate your disputes resolution via [Justice.cool](https://justice.cool)

 [Get Started](/?id=justicecool)
 <!--